 Once repaired, you can think about using Vitamin A and other peptides to re-texturise the skin and help with age-related issues, but nothing too strong yet – especially not Vitamin C, research is beginning to show, that it may contribute to granulomatous reactions.

 To conclude, the answer is that there are just too many shortcomings surrounding this treatment.
-Through my own research, the available information is either poorly skewed by badly-controlled or non-randomised studies, or delivered by people selling the devices.
+Through our own research, the available information is either poorly skewed by badly-controlled or non-randomised studies, or delivered by people selling the devices.
 So, it isn’t easy to get to the truth about what it can and can’t do.

-I am getting more and more readers writing to me about complications arising as a result of skin needling.
+We are getting more and more readers writing to us about complications arising as a result of skin needling.
 Some are simple, but there is a growing number of reports of devastating skin problems such as granulomas.
-I feel the industry requires a mutual “call to arms” to try and curb this practice, and certainly implement correct legislation around the treatment, be it with derma rollers or with a derma pen.
+We feel the industry requires a mutual “call to arms” to try and curb this practice, and certainly implement correct legislation around the treatment, be it with derma rollers or with a derma pen.

 So much needs to be taken into consideration, both before and after microneedling, including the brand of needle involved.
 Some needles have a “dragging” effect during treatment, which distorts the skin and amplifies needle puncture injury.
 The client’s skin characteristics must also be taken into consideration; the older we are, the less able we are to heal quickly and correctly.
 Those with a darker skin type have a propensity for post-inflammatory hyperpigmentation (PIH).
 The depth of needling, medical history, skin preparation, and topicals used are all critical factors that need to be considered.